The other 1940s drama – Among the birds

 - It all began in a sleepy village in Sussex – It’s 1940 in the sleepy Sussex village of Jevington.
 George, a retired mechanic, cheerfully tends his vegetables (for the war effort) when his wife, Lil, comes out with a cup of tea, a piece of delicious upside-down cake, and… a letter from The War Office.
 “What’s this?” he says.
 “What’s this?”.
 Above in a cotton wool sky, bombers set out across the channel.
 But clouds are menacing, bubbling up like ink blots above the Downs.

-“Macbyrd” is a brand new play from The Rudes, and is a comedy thriller.
-Sixteen of the characters are birds!
-Don’t miss Inspector Seed, a pigeon, as the detective!
-It is set in 1940 and is about the changes to a small village in rural Sussex, Jevington, brought about by the threat of invasion, it’s impact on the local WI, the cricket club, the village play, and on relationships – and on how with the war people must take on new roles.
-There are two stories which link together.
+- A comedy thriller – ‘Macbyrd’ is a comedy thriller.
+Sixteen of the characters are birds, including Inspector Seed, a pigeon, as the detective!
+It was set in 1940 and is about the changes to a small village in rural Sussex, Jevington, brought about by the threat of invasion, it’s impact on the local WI, the cricket club, the village play, and on relationships – and on how with the war people must take on new roles.

+- Two stories – There are two stories which link together.
 Up above there is a power struggle among the birds and the swan, symbol of a certain kind of traditional Englishness and social structure, is murdered by the upstart raven, Macbyrd, who resents the swan’s snobbish disregard for the poor, the sparrows.
-Pete Talbot, the writer and director, says, “There are, it has to be admitted, a few echoes of a certain Shakespeare play.
-Macbyrd is told by the ‘gypsy magpies’ that his time has come, that ‘sleek birds, black against the sky’ will rule.
+There are, it has to be admitted, a few echoes of a certain Shakespeare play.
+Macbyrd is told by the ‘gypsy magpies’, outsiders like the witches, that his time has come, that ‘sleek birds, black against the sky’ will rule.
 In fact change to the village is because a momentous event is going to happen.
 An air force base is to be set up on the Downs above the village.
 For both the birds & the humans ensnared in war it is a moment of major change.
 How will they deal with it?